 If you want to speed up your metabolism, feel full and cleanse your system, you must add fiber to your diet.
-It is time to make bring it into your diet if you really want to amplify your weight loss efforts.
+It is time to make bring it into your diet if you really want to amplify your dieting efforts to lose weight.

 Table of Contents

 Skins of fruit